State Legislative Term Limits (1990–Present)

 • as a comparative dataset for identifying recurring design patterns and failure modes, or

-• as source material for applying the Framework to new proposals or reforms.
+• as source material for applying the Framework to these limits or to new proposals.

 No conclusions are drawn at the landing-page level.
 Structural findings, where present, appear only within individual state entries.